Chapter 3. Security Perimeter and Trust Boundaries¶

 runtime --> egress["Egress filters"]

-There are many threats in agent systems, but if you want to stay focused, start with this list:
+There are many threats in agent systems, but a production system like the support agent should start with this set:

 - prompt injection and instruction override;